pdt-eg/Core-Plugin/README.md

 - [PHP Coding Standard Fixer](http://cs.sensiolabs.org/) integration

-We are in the process of migrating general functionalities of our plugins into the core plugin, and add more core features to other PDT extenders.
+We are in the process of migrating general functionality of our plugins into the core plugin, and add more core features for other PDT extenders.

 Join our [mailinglist](https://groups.google.com/forum/?fromgroups#!forum/pdt-extensions-platform) if you are interested in the discussion or want to help improve the PDT ecosystem.